Skip to content

 Data assertions are intended to "smoke test" the data.
 Assertions are checked on export.
 If assertions aren't met, warnings are emitted.

 It's a good idea to add assertions at the start of writing a crawler, and then see whether those expectations are met when the crawler is complete.
-A good rule of thumb for datasets that change over time is minima 10% below the expected number to allow normal variation, unless there's a known hard minimum, and a maximum around 20% above the expectation to leave room to grow, if the number is expected to fluctuate.
+A good rule of thumb for datasets that change over time is minima 10% below the expected number to allow normal variation, unless there's a known hard minimum, and a maximum around twice the expected number of entities to leave room to grow.

 assertions: